sarahciston/codingcare/posts/cf-unliving.md

 # Codes for (Un)Living

+>"Find something to adore and keep talking to it." –Martin Shaw [-@shawCourtingWildTwin2020]

 I am still alive, On Kawara.
 It takes so much: To get up, at a time.
 To make a painting.
 To make a day.
 Day after day.
 You fit this feeling in a postcard.
 You report the dailiness and so it is remarkable.

 What I like about you is you don't offer any context.
 Just 'I got up'.
 Just 'I am alive'.
 'Still', like it's a chore.
 What more do you want from me, you seem to say.

 You wrote to Sol LeWitt.
 Wrote to friends in New York, France, Sweden, Yugoslavia.
 You wrote every day for days and days and days and days until you weren't alive.
 But I am still alive.
-It doesn't feel remarkable, but it is, and [I mark it,/lets] remark it.
+It doesn't feel remarkable, but it is.

 Some people I know are also alive but don't want to be.
 It's hard to know how to live, especially right now.
 And it always has been hard to know how to live.
 It always has been 'especially right now'.
 But we make our problems our own.
 We evade oneness with simple words like 'I'.
 We do it on the reg.